Lkeurentjes/Advent_of_code/2024/README.md

       quadrant.
 Multiply the counts of robots in all four quadrants for the result.
     - For part 2, identify the first time step when no robots overlap on the grid, and display the resulting pattern visually with colors to reveal the "Easter egg".
+- Day 15 - Warehouse Woes
+    - For part 1, simulate a robot pushing boxes on a grid based on directional instructions.
+Calculate the sum of GPS coordinates for all boxes in their final positions.
+    - For part 2, expand the grid and implement a double-box handling mechanism.
+Simulate movements and calculate the updated GPS sum for all boxes, including scaled-up representations.

 # todo